zmarty/zmarty.github.io/_posts/2025-12-25-dual-rtx-pro-6000-llm-guide.md

 ---
 layout: post
-title: "Guide on installing and running the best models on a dual RTX Pro 6000 rig"
+title: "Guide on installing and running the best models on a dual RTX Pro 6000 rig with vLLM"
 date: 2025-12-25 10:30:00 -0800
 categories: [AI]
 tags: [llm, vllm]